toastal/elm-applicatives-and-json-decoders/README.md

 `Decode.list : Decoder a -> Decoder (List a)`

-But, go look at the demo.
+But, go look at the demo `JsonDecodeApplicative.elm`.

 - - -